hhanh00/Ruby-Transcode/README.txt

 disk:
 This is a list of the disks that you want the tool to process.
 Ex of one disk
-- image: e:\TWO_AND_A_HALF_MEN_SEASON_2_D3.iso
+- image: E:\XFDISC1.iso
-  name: "Two and a Half Men - S02E#{'%02d' % episode} - #{name}"
+  name: "X-Files"
+  season: 2
+  title: 1
+  episode: 1
   tracks:
+  - Little Green Men
+  - The Host
+  - Blood
-  - title: 6
+  - Sleepless
-    episode: 19
-    type: film
-    track:
-    - A Low, Guttural Tongue-Flapping Noise
-    - I Always Wanted A Shaved Monkey
-    - A Sympathetic Crotch To Cry On

 For each disk, you have to specify:
 * the image name - it's either the path of an ISO file or a single drive letter
-* the template for the output file name.
-See below
 * the list of tracks.
 See below

-The template for the output file name is a format string in Ruby.
-In this example: "Two and a Half Men - S02E#{'%02d' % episode} - #{name}", we used #{name} which will be replaced by the actual name of the track and #{'%02d' % episode} which uses an expression between { } that Ruby evaluates.
-The expression '%02d' % episode, writes out the episode number as a 2 digit integer with a leading 0 if needed.
-Any valid Ruby expression works here.

 The list of tracks is a collection of tracks that follows a sequence.
-In the example, we are saying that we want the DVD titles 6, 7, 8 and they match episode 19, 20, 21.
+In the example, we are saying that we want the DVD titles 1, 2, 3, 4 and they match episode 1, 2, 3, 4.
 The track names are given by the track list.

-If your DVD does not have episodes that follow a sequence of titles, you need to specify several track groups.
-The 'tracks' entry is itself a list.

 Optionally, you can indicate the video type.
 It is one of the following values:
 - film (default - IVTC 24fps)